Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 For private placement securities, ask to see a Form D filed with the SEC.

 Do you have a self-directed IRA?
-How has its investments worked for you?
+How have its investments worked for you?